 With support for multiple secure protocols and a built-in FIPS 140-2 validated cryptographic library, the HSM thoroughly protects data in transit.
 By enforcing the use of secure protocols, strong ciphers, encryption keys, and password policies, data transfers strictly follow all security guidelines.

 Controlled access to data

 The HSM enforces account access policy controls such as the automatic lock out of accounts after a set amount of incorrect login attempts and the removal of inactive accounts after a certain period of inactivity.
 Additional security controls can be set to expire passwords automatically on certain dates, and notifications such as emails and banners can be configured accordingly.
-For user authentication, you can use an AD, NTLM, LDAP, or ODBC-compatible database, or EFT's authentication manager.
+For user authentication, you can use AD, NTLM, LDAP, an ODBC-compatible database, or the built-in authentication manager in EFT.